goozbach/resume/resume-source.md

         as if they were on the same platform.
     + Standardized a containerization workflow to allow for better security and maintainability.
-    + Built container environment setting tooling to allow for multiple environments with the same \mbox{container} image.
+    + Built container environment tooling to allow for multiple environments using the same \mbox{container} image.
     + Enabled containerized applications to leverage HashiCorp Vault's encryption as a service to secure customer data.
     + Assisted developers in migrating their legacy applications to the new